The Street Names of Marijuana around the world

 Mary Jane the courtesan

-Mary Jane at its turn is counted as a conversion of Spanish into English, where Mary is the replacement for María, and Jane is an equivalent for Juana, I dun’no how is that but people say so and that is how Mary Jane has appeared,
+Mary Jane at its turn is counted as a conversion of Spanish into English, where Mary is the replacement for María, and Jane is an equivalent for Juana, that is how Mary Jane has appeared.

-Rumors say that the name was designated artificially to fight with the word against cannabis plant.
-Back in the middle of the past century the Latin culture was not totally accepted by the majority of population of the American society, some say – because of Mexico, therefore a Hispanic name got suggested to play its part against the drug and that is how María y Juana got linked together to represent cannabis.
-For!
-Ever!
-If this version could ever be a true I can guess these two names are among the most popular female names in Spanish speaking countries in general, if not the most popular two names, and especially María, thanks to Mary, the mother of god.
-Anyway, the story nowadays appears merely as a fine urban legend.
+The urban legend say that the name of marijuana was designated artificially to fight with the word against the cannabis plant.
+Back in the middle of the past century, the Latin culture was hardly accepted by the American society, some say — because of Mexico.
+Therefore, a Hispanic name got suggested playing its part against the drug, and that is how María y Juana got linked together to represent marijuana.
+Needless to say, these two names are among the most popular female names in Spanish-speaking countries in general — and especially María, thanks to Mary, the mother of God.

 María and… Yohana?